ashish-kp/fractals_from_chaos_game/README.md

 ## Square

 For a square, following the usual rules, yielded no fractals.
 To create a menger sponge like 2d shape (as given in the wikipedia page), the vertices and the center of the sides, in total 8 points should be taken into consideration.
 After eacg iteration, the point usually moves to half the distance (0.5) of the next point.
 I tried moving the point to 0.35 times the distance of the next point, to get a nice (or so I would say) Menger Sponge.
-I don't know 0.35 gives the precise looking Menger Sponge though(disclaimer here).
+But I don't know whether 0.35 gives the most precise looking Menger Sponge though(disclaimer here).

 These were first tried out in VPython, and the links are below:
 - [triangle](https://www.glowscript.org/#/user/p.b.ashish786/folder/game/program/trianglegame)